Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Conformal geometry of leaves

-For simplicity, assume $t>0$.
-The case $t<0$ is entirely similar.
-First note that we can construct a quasiconformal map $h_t$ from the complement of the slit to the complement of $Q=[0,1]\times[0,t]$; see Figure~\ref{fig:qc_shear_draft}.
-We divide the complement of the slit into pieces by rays perpendicular to or forming $45$ degree angles with the slit, as in Figure~\ref{fig:qc_shear_draft}.
+For simplicity, assume \(t > 0\).
+The case \(t < 0\) is entirely similar.
+First note that we can construct a quasi-conformal map \(h_t\) from the complement of the slit to the complement of \(Q = [0,1] \times [0,t]\); see Figure~\ref{fig:qc_shear_draft}.
+We divide the complement of the slit into pieces by rays perpendicular to or forming \(\pi/4\) degree angles with the slit, as in Figure~\ref{fig:qc_shear_draft}.

-The complement of $Q$ can be divided into pieces similarly.
+The complement of \(Q\) can be divided into pieces similarly.
 Note that we can map each piece to one with the same color by an affine map.
-The only pieces varying with $t$ are green ones, but we can map each green piece to a corresponding one by a conformal map (rotation plus scaling).
-So the dilation of $h_t$ is independent of $t$.
+The only pieces varying with \(t\) are green ones, but we can map each green piece to a corresponding one by a conformal map (rotation plus scaling).
+So the dilation of \(h_t\) is independent of \(t\).

-Following the same construction as before, $Q^c$ is quasiconformal to a rectangle with modulus $\asymp\log(t)$.
-Thus the torus $X_t$ is quasiconformal to the torus constructed by gluing $P_t$ to this rectangle; see Figure~\ref{fig:point_in_teich}.
-It is easy to see that up to a rotation and scaling by $1/|u|$, the parallelogram $P_t$ has lengths labelled as in the figure.
-This new torus corresponds to a point within bounded distance from $t+i\log(t)$, as desired.
+Following the same construction, \(Q^c\) is quasi-conformal to a rectangle with modulus \(\Mod(\,Q^c\,)\asymp \log(t)\).
+Thus the torus \(X_t\) is quasi-conformal to the torus constructed by gluing \(P_t\) to this rectangle; see Figure~\ref{fig:point_in_teich}.
+It is easy to see that, up to a rotation and scaling by \(1 / |\,u\,|\), the parallelogram \(P_t\) has lengths labeled as in the figure.
+This new torus corresponds to a point within bounded distance from \(t + i \log(\,t\,)\), as desired. \end{proof}